storageos/use-cases/velero/README.md

 MinIO service.

 Velero uses Restic to backup Kubernetes volumes.
-Restic is a fast and secure backup program for file-systems whose documentation can be found [here](https://restic.readthedocs.io/en/latest/100_references.html).
+Restic is a fast and secure backup program for filesystems whose documentation can be found [here](https://restic.readthedocs.io/en/latest/100_references.html).
 The way it works is that it scans the volume directory for its files and then splits those files into blobs which are then sent to MinIO.